"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 "I meant my old room," Watanuki said peevishly.
 "Before you…you-"

-"Seduced you," Doumeki repeated dutifully, because he had heard all of it before.
+"Seduced you," Doumeki repeated dutifully, because he'd heard all of it before.
 He leaned up to kiss Watanuki.
 "Like an arrogant bastard."
 Watanuki tasted like toothpaste and slightly like the anmitsu they'd eaten after dinner.
 "With my stupid smirk."

 "Yes," Watanuki agreed, but there was no venom in it.
 "You…you and your stupid…you- oh."